mavity/binaryen-fork/docs/rust/vision/rust-conversion-technical-specs.md

     4. Update `include/binaryen_ffi.h` and the `docs/rust` section to explain the change.
     5. Request explicit approval from the owners listed above.

+### Suggested PR gating checklist for ABI changes

+- Make sure `rust/scripts/check_cbindgen.sh` and `rust/scripts/check_abi_changes.sh` pass locally.
+- If you intend to change the ABI, add a changelog entry clarifying the change and the reason.
+- Bump `BINARYEN_FFI_ABI_VERSION` in both `include/binaryen_ffi.h` and `rust/binaryen-ffi/src/lib.rs`.
+- Add automated tests demonstrating backward-incompatible behavior or the migration path.
+- Request review by: (fill in maintainers) `@org/rust-maintainers`, `@org/libs-maintainers`.

+> Note: We intentionally avoid `CODEOWNERS` gating until we finalize owner membership; please assign reviewers accordingly in the PR description.

 Sample `CODEOWNERS` snippet to gate ABI changes (do not add automatically — this is guidance you can apply):

 ```